apmckinlay/natureapp/birds/loon.md

 habitat: [forest,ocean,wetland]
 aka: ["Common Loon"]
 ---
 Listen for the **haunting cry** of the Loon on quiet, forested northern lakes in **summer**  when they have a black head and throat, a long (3 ft), flat, black and white checkered body, with a white belly and striped collar.
-In **winter**, they're gray with a white throat and can be found be found on the Pacific and Atlantic coasts.
+In **winter**, they're gray with a white throat and can be found on the Pacific and Atlantic coasts.
 Loons are also known as Great Northern Divers.

-The **monogamous** birds build nests in hidden spots along the lake.
+The **monogamous** birds build nests in hidden spots along a lake.
 They are **strong swimmers** and **divers** but awkward on land, only going ashore to mate and incubate eggs.

 **Red-throated Loon** and **Pacific Loon** are smaller with a narrower bill and no obvious collar.